-Mr. Marzan is currently on staff in the Bishop Museum’s Cultural Resources Division, where he is able to provide greater opportunities for cultural practitioners to learn from the treasures of our past.
+Mr. Marzan is currently on staff in the Bishop Museum’s Cultural Resources Division, and is responsible for providing guidance in traditional cultural practices and protocols for the Museum.
+He also provides greater opportunities for cultural practitioners to learn from the treasures of our past.
 He shares his understanding and passion of the fiber arts through public presentations, demonstrations, and workshops that restore, in modern culture, the living presence of rare Hawaiian forms, materials, and designs.
 Drawing upon this foundation of knowledge, Mr. Marzan bridges the traditions of the past with the innovations of the present, creating a dialogue within his work that speaks to the evolutionary continuity of culture.

 Natural Sciences Division

 Dr. Allen Allison has worked for the Bishop Museum for 35 years.
 He has conducted field work in Papua New Guinea since 1973, with support from the National Science Foundation and other sources, and has discovered more than 100 new species of amphibians and reptiles.
 In 2001 he established the Kamiali Biological Station on the north coast of New Guinea to advance research, conservation, and training in the Pacific region.

 Neal Evenhuis, PhD – Senior Entomologist